Our Blog

 Rethinking, Remaking

-Look no further than Rethinking, Remaking.
-A hub for scholarly discussion, this monthly blog series features thought-provoking reflections and stimulating debates with our interdisciplinary team of premodernists.
+Rethinking, Remaking brings you thought-provoking reflections and stimulating debates from our interdisciplinary team of premodernists.
 Join us as we explore the past through a new lens, one that challenges the essentialist frameworks of Anglo-European theory and reshapes our understanding of the global past.

 Series Curator and Lead Author